aeefkay/game/README.md

 # CS2 Autoexec Installation Guide

-Enhance your Counter-Strike 2 experience with this pre-made autoexec configuration, designed to optimize your settings and provide useful features like AFK management.
-Follow these simple steps to install and customize the autoexec:
+Enhance your Counter-Strike 2 experience with this pre-made autoexec configuration, designed to optimize your settings and provide useful features like script management.
+Follow these simple steps to install and setup the autoexec:

 **📂 Step 1: Locate Your CS2 CFG Folder 📂**